-As a general rule, the primary and secondary examinations will be conducted between late January and mid-February, 2025.
+As a general rule, the examination will be conducted between late January and mid-February, 2026.
 Acceptance will be limited to a few examinees.
 Examination methods will be in accordance with those used for Summer Entrance Examinations.
 Detailed schedules and locations will be posted on the website for examinees after applications have been received.